sst/guide/_chapters/handle-cors-in-serverless-apis.md

 And our browser won't show us the HTTP response.
 This can make debugging our API extremely hard.

-### Preflight requests in API Gateway
+### Add an API to Handle Billing

-The [`Api`](https://docs.serverless-stack.com/constructs/Api) construct that we are using enables CORS by default.
+The SST [`Api`](https://docs.serverless-stack.com/constructs/Api) construct that we are using enables CORS by default.

 ``` js
 new Api(this, "Api", {